legalese/openfisca-aotearoa/l4/README.md

 Future releases of this software may integrate other L4 modules to:

-- parse YAML, so it can run tests
+- parse YAML, so it can import tests

 - parse Python, (or at least OpenFisca's subset of Python), so it can read existing code